innogy stands for a culture of respect and openness: That’s why the company founded a LGBT&Friends network in April 2018.

 Numerous studies and experiences of LGBT employees show that in 2018 there is still some catching up to do in terms of acceptance both in society and at companies.

-For this reason, innogy is demonstrating its commitment publicly: On the occasion of the International Day Against Homophobia (IDAHo) on 17 May, the innogy tower in Essen will be illuminated in rainbow colours.
+For this reason, innogy demonstrated its commitment publicly: On the occasion of the International Day Against Homophobia (IDAHo) on 17 May 2018, the innogy tower in Essen was illuminated in rainbow colours.
 Numerous cities and companies around the world are sending out a signal against homophobia on this day.
 Whether it be the Empire State Building or the Allianz Arena in Munich - illuminating buildings in rainbow colours has become a tradition in many places.
 The background is the declassificaiton of homosexuality as a mental illness by the World Health Organization in 1990.

 Don’t Hide Your Pride #beinnogized